Ponteland Castle

-Ponteland Castle is a 13th-century stone tower house just off the A696 road in Ponteland, 8 miles north-west of Newcastle upon Tyne, in Northumberland.
-Founded by William de Valence, part of it was destroyed in a Scottish raid in 1388.
-In the 17th century it became part of a Jacobean manor house.
-The building is now occupied by the Blackbird Inn, and is rumoured to contain an old tunnel connecting it to St Mary's church across the road.
-The tunnel was supposedly bricked up behind the fireplace in The Tunnel Room.
+Ponteland Castle, also known as Erringtons Tower or Castle of Aymer de Athol, is a 14th-century stone tower house just off the A696 road in Ponteland, 8 miles north-west of Newcastle upon Tyne, in Northumberland.

+It was built in the 14th century.
+Part of it was destroyed in a Scottish raid in 1388.
+It became part of a Jacobean manor house and was rebuilt by Mark Erington in the 17th century.
+It was ruined in 1935 when it was restored into a public house.
+The building is now occupied by the Blackbird Inn.
+It has been a Grade II listed building since 1952.